pstaender/neo4jmapper/README.md

   Node.findOne().whereNodeHasProperty('name').andWhereNode { 'city': 'berlin' },  (err, result) ->
 ```

-### Iterate the stream on large results
+### Iterate on large results

-You can iterate instantly on your results asynchronously with the `each` method:
+You can iterate instantly on results asynchronously with the `each` method, it processes the stream of the response:

 ```coffeescript
   Node.findAll().each (node) ->